aeChack/aeChack.github.io/readme.md

 [Hot Spot #2 ~ Export polyline data for any selected Manhattan building ]( http://aeChack.github.io/hot-spot-02/display-manhattan.html )

-* 2013-11-13 ~ Load NYC data, type in address, get building data and then save it to building-polylines folder.
+* 2013-11-13/14 ~ Load NYC data from any of the five boroughs, type in address, get building data, display building in 3D, and then save data to building-polylines folder.

 ***
 ## Live demos used in aeChack Team Presentation